The shine is fading: Tech giants Tesla and Apple have fallen behind in the "Magnificent Seven" rankings – Image: Xpert.Digital

 Microsoft has established itself as a leading AI provider with several advantages:

-- Azure recorded annual revenue of over $75 billion for the first time in 2025
+- Azure recorded annual revenue exceeding US$75 billion for the first time in 2025

-- The integration of OpenAI technology into Office products creates direct monetization
+- Integrating OpenAI technology into office products creates direct monetization opportunities

-- Tools like Copilot provide leaps in efficiency in companies
+- Tools like Copilot lead to efficiency leaps in companies

 Nvidia: The hardware monopolist